 Implementation Solution

-Bucher + Suter implemented a comprehensive cloud contact center solution featuring:
+Bucher + Suter implemented a comprehensive cloud collaboration and contact center solution featuring:

 SBK’s Results